FREQUENTLY ASKED QUESTIONS

 However, the USB ports on some computers have a low peak power output.
 This means that it might take much longer to charge your nowlight from the USB port in your computer than by plugging it into a USB wall charger.

-To fully charge nowlight from empty using mains power will take around 5 hours.
+To fully charge nowlight from empty using mains power will take around 5 hours provided you use a USB power source that can provide at least 1 Amp of current.

-We strongly reccomend that you use the DC charging cable that is provided with nowlight whenever possible.
-If the original DC charging cable is not available, nowlight should be compatible with any charging cable that has a USB type-A connector (to plug into the external power source) and a 0.7mm jack connector (to plug into nowlight).
+We reccomend that you use the DC charging cable that is provided with nowlight whenever possible.
+If the original DC charging cable is not available, nowlight should be compatible with any charging cable that has a USB Type-A connector (to plug into the external power source) and a Type-H DC jack connector (to plug into nowlight).

 Please be aware that we are unable to recommend specific manufacturers of DC charging cables.